 In sub-Saharan Africa, post harvest cereal losses are mostly due to insect pests, rodents and microorganisms, accounting for an estimated annual loss of about 30% of stored grain.
 In a bid to reduce this threat to food security, farmers indiscriminately use very high concentrations of synthetic pesticides, leading to widespread resistance and negative economic, health, and environmental consequences.
 Rhyzopertha dominica and Tribolium castaneum are two stored products pests which have developed resistance to the insecticide cypermethrin.
 This study investigated the potential of botanicals, Piper guineense seed extract (PGE), the oil component of Sesame indicum seed extract (SISO) and the non-oil component of S. indicum seed extract (SINSO) as synergists to restore cypermethrin toxicity.
 In synergistic bioassays, adults of each insect species were topically exposed to different cypermethrin/synergist combinations.
-In vitro biochemical assays were also carried out to investigate the inhibitory effects of the synergists on insects.
-Cypermethrin/synergist combination of 24 hour LC25 cypermethrin and 25 mg/L PGE resulted in significantly higher percent mortality of $82.50 \pm 6.29$ in T. castaneum compared with cypermethrin alone.
+In vitro biochemical assays were also carried out to investigate the inhibitory effects of the synergists on the activities of two detoxification enzymes, glutathione S-transferase (GST) and esterase in the insects.
+Cypermethrin/synergist combination of 24 hour LC25 cypermethrin and 25 mg/L PGE resulted in significantly higher percent mortality of 82.50 ± 6.29 in T. castaneum compared with cypermethrin alone.
 In vitro biochemical assays showed that PGE had high percent inhibition (88.22%) at 5mg/mL on GST in R. dominica while 2 mg/mL SINSO had moderate percent inhibition (48.07%) on esterase in R. dominica.
 These results demonstrate in vitro GST inhibition by the extracts which may be responsible for the synergy with cypermethrin, observed in the topical bioassay.
 The botanical synergists utilised in this study effectively decreased the doses of cypermethrin needed to cause insect mortality and can therefore be considered potent tools in reversing insecticide resistance.
 Insecticide persistence in the environment will also diminish due to much lower concentrations of insecticides required for mortality in insects.